JedWatson/react-select/README.md

 For multi-select inputs, when providing a custom `filterOptions` method, remember to exclude current values from the returned array of options.

+### Virtual Scrolling

+For very long lists of options, enable virtual scrolling to minimize the number of elements actually rendered to the DOM.
+This will improve performance by determining the scroll position of the menu and loading elements in or close to the visible options.
+Additional options are dynamically rendered when the user scrolls up or down.

+To enable this, use the `virtualScroll` option.
+This utilizes the [react-virtualized](https://github.com/bvaughn/react-virtualized) VirtualScroll component.
+Use `virtualScrollProps` to pass options directly to that component.

 ### Further options